Geometric Constraints in Deep Learning Frameworks: A Survey: Geometry Preserving Constraints

 \section{Geometry Preserving Constraints}

-Apart from utilizing cross-view consistency constraints, there are different ways of enforcing structural consistency in a depth estimation pipeline.
+Besides cross-view consistency constraints, there are other ways of enforcing structural consistency in a depth estimation pipeline.
 In this section, we discuss all such approaches that utilize alternative methods of enforcing geometric constraints.
 We have classified these methods into four broader categories, i.e. structural similarity index measurement (SSIM), edge-aware smoothness constraints, consistency regularization, and planar consistency.
-We discuss each of these approaches in detail and highlight the research works that utilize these methods in their pipeline.
+All these constraints can help with problems like cluttered background, repetitive patterns or texture-less regions.
+They can also be integrated within an objective function for enhanced geometric learning.
+We discuss each of these approaches in detail and highlight research that uses these methods in their pipeline.